 This section of the Scoping Report provides a description of the environment that may be affected by the proposed project.
 Aspects of the biophysical, social and economic environment that could be directly or indirectly affected by, or could affect, the proposed development have been described.
-This information has been sourced from existing information available for the area, baseline information received from certain specialists as well as previous reports undertaken for the Nooitgedacht TSF by Golder in 2008.
+This information has been sourced from existing information available for the area as well as baseline information provided by certain specialists.
 Please note that detailed specialist assessments are being completed to inform the EIA-phase report.
 The DEA screening tool was also used to inform this section and a copy of the screening report is included in Appendix F.